 Even when under stress from work at his job at Skanska, Jay always remained calm, cool, and collected.
 He never wrote back, “too busy” or “I don’t have time.”
 Instead he always calmly alerted me and the rest of the PRSA team of items that were burning hot and even occasionally joked, he’d return messages after the unnamed crisis he was solving was done.

 Ultimately the people we choose to spend time with both professionally and personally shape our outlook on life.
-I’m extremely grateful for the talented professionals who I’ve had the chance to cross paths with (these four a snapshot).
+I’m extremely grateful for the talented professionals who I’ve had the chance to cross paths with (these four are a snapshot of a much bigger picture).
 I wouldn’t be the professional I am today without those interactions and chances to learn from their expertise.

 Who are people in your professional life that helped shape your professional identity?